telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_cartodb_sink.md

     * Either of type `geo:point`.
     * Either having associated a `location` metadata of type `string` and value `WGS84`.
 * For each not-geolocated attribute, the insert will contain two additional fields, one for the value, named `<attrName>`, and another for the metadata, named `<attrName>_md`).

+It must be said Cygnus does not create Carto tables in the raw-based storing.
+The reason is Cygnus is not able to infer from a notification the complete set of attributes an entity has, i.e. the columns cannot be inferred.
+Thus, tables must be preprovisioned in advance (please, check the Annex 1 for specific Carto queries).

 [Top](#top)